 - Now client and server here become very important with application layer protocol.
-Nearly all application-layer protocols use this model using one device on the network being the client, the other device on the network being the server.
+Nearly all application-layer protocols use this model, using one device on the client’s network and the other on the server.

-- Now when we are using HTTP or HTTPS or a transfer a file.
+- Now when we are using HTTP or HTTPS or transferring a file.
 Transferring a file in the format of the hypertext.
 Hypertext is readable by a web browser.
-The client software you are likely very familiar with.
-This is either Google Chrome or Firefox, which may be Microsoft Edge or Apple’s Safari browser.
-These are all web clients that support the use of HTTP or HTTPS.
+The client software you are likely very familiar.
+This is either Google Chrome or Firefox, which may be Microsoft Edge or Ale’s Safari browser.
+Thall web cliehat support the use of HTTP or HTTPS.

-- The server side also running some software.
-It’s running server software.
-For the website, we are usually using Apache, which is open-source software that is a web server, which can run on either Linux or Windows.
-We have nginx which is used in very large website deployments and can be run on UNIX.
+- The server side also runs some software.
+It is a running server software.
+For the website, we usually use Apache, an open-source software web server that can run on either Linux or Windows.
+We have Nginx, which is used in large website deployments and can run on UNIX.
 We have Microsoft’s Internet Information Services or IIS, which can be run on Microsoft systems.
-So there are several web server options out that a server administrator can install in order to host a website on the internet.
-So the whole purpose of the client-server here is to have client software like a web browser and the web server like Apache, to work in conjunction with each other, to transfer these hypertext documents in order to get the website from the server to the client.
+There are several web server options that a server administrator can install to host a website on the internet.
+So the whole purpose of the client-server here is to have client software like a web browser and the web server like Apache work in conjunction with each other and transfer these hypertext documents to get the website from the server to the client.

 - The Port number uniquely identifies the layer-7 protocol being used at layer 4.
-What we can do is we can use these port numbers to easily identify traffic at layer 4, The HTTP by default we have port 80, and for HTTPS by default, we have port 443 as the transport layer protocols.
+We can use these port numbers to identify traffic at layer 4 quickly, The HTTP by default, we have port 80, and for HTTPS by default, we have port 443 as the transport layer protocols.